LoanDepot Park: Contemporary architecture

 LoanDepot Park has the distinction of being the first MLB park designed in what stadium planners are calling the "contemporary" architectural style.
 The architecture is intended to make a statement about the present-day culture of the city in which the stadium stands.
 It rejects the nostalgic idiom of the 20 consecutive new (plus three renovated) retro ballparks that opened in the two decades after Camden Yards was built.
 Owner Jeffrey Loria, who spearheaded the design, wanted his building to be "different and experimental."
 Loria said, "I thought it was time for baseball to be innovative."

-In early 2008, Loria happened to be in London at the same time as some architects from Populous who were there on another project.
+In early 2008, Loria was in London at the same time as some architects from Populous who were there on another project.
 The group met in a hotel lobby to begin discussing design ideas.
 Loria described the meeting:

 When it all started, the architects came to me and asked what I had envisioned.
 Was I looking to have a retro stadium?
 Did we have that in mind?
 I said, "No retro, no art-deco, no looking back.
 Miami is a spectacular city, looking ahead.
 We need to be looking forward.
 I'd like to see us build a great, 'contemporary' building."

 We had to think about some kind of design for it and what it might look like ...
 I really did not want it to be just another ballpark.
 I wasn't interested in a 1970s or '80s doughnut ...
 I wanted it to be a statement of what Miami is all about—a contemporary city.
 Miami is an important American city and architecture makes your city great.
 The idea was to create something very contemporary.

 Loria then sketched his idea of a round building on a napkin and told the architects to bring him back some real drawings.
 Exec architect Earl Santee, who was present at the meeting, said, "Mr. Loria told us to make a piece of art."